carlosp420/nymphalidae_diversification/MS.md

 diversification of modern montane plant and animal taxa [@hoorn2010] including Ithomiini butterflies and Solanaceae hostplants.
 Moreover, all Solanaceae clades currently present in New World originated in South America [@olmstead2013] as well as Ithomiini butterflies [@wahlberg2009].
-Therefore, there is evidence for a process of “diffuse cospeciation” of Ithomiinae and hostplants.
+This suggests a process of "diffuse cospeciation" of Ithomiinae and hostplants.

 #### Danaini